 I obtained my M.Sc. degree in Computer Engineering from the School of Electrical and Computer Engineering (Unicamp – State University of Campinas) under the supervision of Prof. Eduardo Valle, with a dissertation with the title “Metric space indexing for nearest neighbour search in multimedia context” (slides, full-text).
 This research project focused on data structures and algorithms for similarity search in general metric spaces resulting in a proposal for locality sensitive-hashing in generic metric spaces.

 I obtained a B.Sc. in Computer Engineering at the Federal University of Espirito Santo, in 2011.
 My undergraduate dissertation was on content-based text retrieval using Latent Semantic Indexing (LSI) and Vector Space Model.
 During my bachelor degree, I’ve worked also with Classical Mechanics Simulation using Functional Programming Language (Scheme).

 I have also tangent interdisciplinary interests in philosophy, neuroscience (with a growing intersection with my own academic research), meditation, music (self-taught some instruments and do some compositions now and then), economics, human migration, genetics, and future of humanity (not only from a technical point of view but also political, demographical, cultural and societal).
-In the back of my mind is some hard question about the emergence of intelligent/conscious behavior, collective intelligence, and complex systems dynamics that potentially can only be addressed through a multi-level analysis of related phenomena.
+In the back of my mind is some hard question about the emergence of intelligent/conscious behaviour, collective intelligence, and complex systems dynamics that potentially can only be addressed through a multi-level analysis of related phenomena.